 Better health, better treatments, better knowledge and understanding of disease and illness all come from health research.
 The treatments and medicines we use today were once just ideas that had to be tested in clinical trials to make sure they worked effectively and helped patients.
 We are benefiting all the time from past and current health research by living fuller, healthier and longer lives.
 A century ago, one in two people died by age 45, nowadays that figure is less than one in 20.

-The Citizen Scientist project gives you access to local and sometimes national research opportunities that you can choose to get involved in.
+Citizen Scientist gives you access to local and sometimes national research opportunities that you can choose to get involved in.

-By signing up to our monthly email newsletter, you will be kept up to date with all the latest opportunities in Greater Manchester, as well as getting updates about previous studies that have been advertised on the website.
+By signing up to our quarterly email newsletter, you can find out about research opportunities in Greater Manchester, as well as getting updates about previous studies that have been advertised on the website.